petermattia/petermattia/CV.md

 ## Technical Experience

-**Graduate Student Researcher**, *Stanford University* ([Chueh Lab](https://chuehlab.stanford.edu))
+**Graduate Student Researcher**, Stanford University ([Chueh Lab](https://chuehlab.stanford.edu))
-* Leading experimental side of a multi-disciplinary team developing methods for autonomous optimization of battery fast-charging policies
+* Lead experimental side of a multi-disciplinary team developing methods for autonomous optimization of battery fast-charging policies
-* Developing a new method of electrochemical analysis to measure solid-electrolyte interphase (SEI) growth during galvanostatic cycling
+* Developed a new method of electrochemical analysis to measure solid-electrolyte interphase (SEI) growth during galvanostatic cycling
-* Designing the Chueh lab’s “Gen 2” battery fabrication and characterization facilities; expanded total battery testing channels from 24 to 160
+* Designed the Chueh lab’s “Gen 2” battery fabrication and characterization facilities; expanded total battery testing channels from 24 to 160

-**Undergraduate Student Researcher**, *University of Delaware* ([Zide Lab](https://www.zidelab.org/))
+**Undergraduate Student Researcher**, University of Delaware ([Zide Lab](https://www.zidelab.org/))
 * Built lumped parameter model of heat transfer in thermoelectric materials using MATLAB
 * Designed and fabricated experimental devices to test heat transfer model
 * Developed pulse-width-modulation solar simulator in LabVIEW

-**Engineering Intern**, *[DuPont](https://www.dupont.com) Engineering Technologies*
+**Engineering Intern**, [DuPont](https://www.dupont.com) Engineering Technologies
 * Assessed the competitiveness of a key DuPont product in an existing market
 * Analyzed the thermal performance of low-toxicity brines to replace existing carcinogenic brine
 * Evaluated vendor proposals for a solid-liquid suspension impeller and proposed alternative designs